Songtech-0912/songtech-0912.github.io/content/differential-equations.md

 Third, we can classify differential equations as either linear or nonlinear.
 In general, linear differential equations are easier to solve and analyze.
 A linear equation is **only** composed of derivative terms multiplied by functions of $x$ (or whatever the independent variable is).
 This is the most important distinguishing factor of a linear differential equation: there are **no functions of $y$ or functions of the derivatives of $y$ present**.

-The general form of a linear differential equation is:
+The general form of a linear ordinary differential equation is:

 $$
 f(x) \frac{d^n y}{dx^n} + \dots + g(x) \frac{d^2 y}{dx^2} + h(x) \frac{dy}{dx} + k(x) y = a(x)
 $$

 If the equation can be rewritten such that $a(x) = 0$, then the differential equation is called _homogeneous_; otherwise, it is called _non-homogeneous_.
-In simpler terms, if there is a term in a linear differential equation that involves only $x$, then the equation is non-homogeneous; if that term doesn't exist (is zero), then the equation is homogeneous.
+Homogeneity only applies for linear ODEs; any nonlinear ODE cannot be classified in this way.

 In addition, if a differential equation doesn't follow the general form of a linear differential equation, it is called _nonlinear_.
 For instance, the following is a nonlinear differential equation, because there is a function of the derivative $y'$ present: